 - Blend the garlic, ginger and vinegar to a fine paste.
 When doing so you might want to work in batches or your mixer will get over loaded.
 Do not add any water because that will reduce the shelf life of the paste.

 - Store the smooth paste in a jar and keep in the fridge for further use.

-Meals that call for ginger garlic paste
+Recipes that use ginger garlic paste

 - Chicken Tikka – tandoori cooked chicken skewer kebab